 The Academy is dependent on the State of Minnesota for its revenue authority.
-Schools are receiving a 4% and 2% increase to the general education formula for FY 2024 and FY 2025 respectively, and the holdback will continue at its current level of 10%.
+Schools are receiving a 2% increase to the general education formula for FY 2025, and the holdback will continue at its current level of 10%.

-The Academy anticipates enrollment of 595 during the 2023-2024 school year.
+The Academy anticipates enrollment of 620 during the 2024-2025 school year.